 The following describes in more detail the capabilities provided by these two modules.

-In order for the portal to connect to your pod devices such as Unified CM, Unity Connection, and CMS, you need to supply hostnames, HTTPS port number, username and password for authentication.
+In order for the portal to connect to your Unified CM cluster, you must supply host names, HTTPS port number, and username and password for authentication.
 We have pre-configured a file that will be used to populate environment variables which will be read by various portal APIs that you will be implementing.

 # Environment variables